dimajix/flowman/docs/spec/template/mapping.md

 # All template definitions (independent of their kind) go into the templates section
 templates:
   key_value:
+    # The template is a mapping template
     kind: mapping
+    # Specify a list of template parameters, which then can be provided during instantiation
     parameters:
       - name: key
         type: string